-This auditing system allows for a clear identifiable paper trail of what medication has came in to the service user's home; when, the amount and who was responsible.
+This auditing system allows for a clear identifiable paper trail of what medication has came in to the Individuals home; when, the amount and who was responsible.
 This will also promote the practice of ensuring medications are in date and correct.